On World Mental Health Day, each October, your timelines will be flooded with social media postings and media stories about mental health.

 What need to do is be conscious of our emotional state.
 What is the true emotion behind the response and is it helpful to the situation?

-If the emotional state you are in is not helpful then it is important to learn ways to shift your state in to one that is helpful rather than hold on to the negative emotions for unnecessary periods of time.
+If the emotional state you are in is not helpful then it is vital to learn ways to shift your state into one that is helpful rather than hold on to the negative emotions for unnecessary periods of time.

 Where is your focus?
 Do you have any focus or are you just bumbling through each day?